philipguin/JpdbGameDecks/contributing.md

 3. Create the deck using [jpdb](https://jpdb.io).

     * [Deck-from-text](https://jpdb.io/new_deck_from_text) is the preferred method, since this includes frequency information and the total word count.
     (We potentially lose sorting information this way, but it's well worth the time saved over manual entry.)
     However, it is _strongly recommended_ you sanitize the input text before using it.
     This means applying [regex](https://www.regular-expressions.info/) filters to:

+        * remove line breaks in the middle of sentences (since these cause JPDB to choke)
         * remove scripting commands
-        * remove line breaks in the middle of sentences (since these cause JPDB to choke)
         * remove English annotations
         * substitute scripting variables with plausible Japanese text (i.e. to preserve the grammatical structure for analysis)
         * and basically transform the input until it's as well formed a wall of Japanese text as possible.

         [Sublime Text](https://www.sublimetext.com/) is a great tool for this, but `grep`-ing from the command line is also valid.

-    * Use multiple decks for multiple chapters or categories (e.g. story, item descriptions), depending on what'd be most useful and the level of effort involved.
+    * Use multiple decks for different chapters or categories (e.g. story, item descriptions), depending on what's most useful and the level of effort involved.
+    (JPDB has a deck size limit of 10k by default, upgraded to 50k with a Patreon subscription, so splitting the deck beneath these thresholds is important.)

     * You don't have to put in a crazy amount of effort -- just get the low-hanging fruit and be honest about the quality when it's time to upload.